Casey: I'll teach you. (launches Raph into the air and into a trash can with one solid WHACK) See? Six runs.

 - Some others feel that the rule should be changed to allow LBW when the ball pitches off the leg stump.
 In their view, this would put leg-spinners (and left-arm spinners) on a equal footing with other bowlers with respect to the LBW law, since they would now be able to get LBW calls on more of their stock deliveries.
 However, others point out that the leg-stump provision was put in place to discourage Bodyline-style tactics.

-- The eleventh of the ten ways is when particularly tired batsmen who are bored of humiliating their crap opposition may simply be retired out to let one of their mates have a go.
+- The tenth of the ten ways is when particularly tired batsmen who are bored of humiliating their crap opposition may simply be retired out to let one of their mates have a go.
 Only ever happened twice in a Test, and both in the same match (when Sri Lanka were whomping Bangladesh); slightly more common in lower-grade games.
+Also sometimes in warm-up matches because they wouldn't be much use if only the openers got any time at the crease.

 It is also possible to "retire hurt", if a batsman is injured during a game.
 This is an interim status so long as the innings is going on, since a recovered batsman may return later when a subsequent wicket falls, but if unable to do so then the innings ends when the last partnership of fit players is broken.